 What Does Survival Mode Look Like?

-Each person experiences survival mode a little differently, and it relates to how they handle stress.
-But in most cases, you will experience typical stress responses like increased heart rate, muscle twitching, agitation, depression and more.
+Each person experiences survival mode differently, which relates to how they handle stress.
+But in most cases, you will experience typical physiological stress responses like increased heart rate, muscle twitching, agitation, irritability, depression, and more.
 People may avoid their responsibilities, eat more, spend more, or even sleep more in response.
-The VA Healthcare Center for Integrated Health has a wonderful fact sheet on common stress responses.
+The VA Healthcare Center for Integrated Health has an excellent fact sheet on common stress responses.

 Why Are We Living in Survival Mode?

-This year has been hard.
-There’s a global pandemic, a huge divide in the US on politics, people are getting killed in the streets, terrorists are plotting to kidnap and murder governors, wildfires, hurricanes, explosions, racial tensions – the list of things we have dealt with this year seems endless.
-I can’t remember another year that brought so much turmoil and uncertainty.
+The past few years have been hard.
+There’s been a global pandemic, a massive divide in the US on politics, the J6 hearings, wildfires, abolishment of rights, hurricanes, explosions, racial tensions – the list of things we have dealt with in recent years seems endless.
+I can’t remember another time that brought so much turmoil and uncertainty.
 I’m shocked that more people aren’t living in survival mode.